-In today’s post: If you don’t want to spend your entire summer on the go, check out this HUGE list of summer activities for kids that they can do at home.
+In today’s post: Check out this HUGE list of summer activities for kids that they can do at home.
+(Also perfect for any other time kids are stuck at home!)

 This time of year many of us moms get a little worried about summer boredom.
 How are we going to keep the kids entertained for the next three months until school starts again?
 I actually think boredom is a great thing – it gives kids a chance to use their imaginations.
 Of course, boredom also tends to lead to my children poking, prodding, or otherwise terrorizing each other, which is less of a great thing.
 Sometimes getting out of the house is just what the kids need, but other times I really want them to be able to amuse themselves at home for a while, without loss of limb or destruction of property ?.
 Today I’m sharing a list of 101 fun summer activities for kids that can all be done at home: you’ll find fun games, simple crafts, and easy activities.
 Perfect for restoring sibling harmony and saving your sanity on those lazy summer days at home.